-On 8th September 2019, I set off at Cape North in Norway to cycle 18.000 km to Capetown at the Southern end of Africa.
-I’m cycling together with photograph and ultracyclist Philipp Hympendahl riding completely unsupported, pushing to arrive in less than 75 days.
+On 8th September 2019, I set off at Cape North in Norway to cycle 18.000 km to Cape Town at the Southern end of Africa.
+I started together with photographer and ultracyclist Philipp Hympendahl, riding completely unsupported and pushing to arrive in less than 75 days.

 Diary of Cape to Cape

 ORTH CAPE TO CAPE TOWN – RECORD COMPLETE !!!!

 At 18.53 local time November 19th, I finally arrived at the waterfront here in Cape Town, South Africa .
 In 72 days, 7 hours and 27 minutes I have travelled 18.000 kilometers on my bike, all the way from North Cape, Norway to here.
 I completed the journey 30 days faster than the world record.
 I am tired, sore and very very happy.
 I want to thank everyone who has supported me on this adventure.
 Now I am going to have a little party here in Cape Town to celebrate, but promise to be back here soon with more on how I feel 🙂 Pic by @plaukli

 E.T.A: between 5 and 7pm at the Big Wheel on V/A waterfront.

 Supertough day, battling a 30kmh headwind all day.
 Cycled for over 12 hours and managed 238 km.

 With 620 km left and 32 days ahead of the current world record, I am very confident that this will be a successful Expedition.

 Super tough day with 328km against the wind.
 Incredibly tired now after 17.000 km on the bike but I can almost smell the Ocean now .

 Yeah!!!
 I was looking forward to that part.